-The financial services industry has recently undergone a transformation as the statutory barriers between insurance companies and banking and investment firms have been eliminated and as the entire industry has grown increasingly global.
-Actuarial practice has also evolved, with actuaries moving more and more from traditional reserving activities in insurance and employee benefits practice to asset management, product and plan design, enterprise risk management and other emerging practices.
-Actuaries' specialized knowledge of risk identification, quantification and management serves them well as they move into these new areas.
+At the end of the 20th century, the financial services industry underwent a transformation as the statutory barriers between insurance companies and banking and investment firms were eliminated and the entire industry grew increasingly global.
+Actuarial practice also evolved, with actuaries moving from traditional reserving activities in insurance and employee benefits practice to asset management, product and plan design, enterprise risk management, and other emerging practices.
+Actuaries' specialized knowledge of risk identification, quantification, and management has served them well as they move into these new areas.

 Actuaries' clients and employers, as well as other interested persons, may not always understand the nature of actuarial models or the role the actuary plays in their selection and application.
-Non-actuaries do not always appreciate the inherent uncertainties in actuarial projections or the extent to which actuarial models rest upon assumptions concerning the future.
+Non-actuaries do not always appreciate the inherent uncertainties in actuarial projections nor the extent to which actuarial models rest upon assumptions concerning the future.
 They may wrongly presume that an actuarial finding or estimate is an express or implied guarantee of a particular outcome.
-Non-actuaries may also mistakenly believe that an actuarial analysis will always yield a single "right" answer, and may not appreciate that two actuaries following generally accepted practice and using appropriate methods and assumptions can, and normally will, reach two different outcomes.
+Non-actuaries may also mistakenly believe that an actuarial analysis will always yield a single "right" answer and may not appreciate that two actuaries following generally accepted practice and using appropriate methods and assumptions can, and normally will, reach two different outcomes.

-Actuaries are usually prudent to explain the contingent nature of projections and the inherent uncertainty underlying an analysis of projections made in models they use.
+It is usually prudent for actuaries to explain the contingent nature of projections and the inherent uncertainty underlying an analysis of projections made in models they use.
 Such an explanation is frequently made with the understanding that both actuaries and non-actuaries may use or rely on the results of such a model to make financial decisions.
 Further, as the profession moves into new types and areas of practice, the roles that actuaries play in selecting and applying actuarial models will necessarily evolve.
 Actuaries, therefore, may benefit from periodic consideration of the nature of actuarial models and the roles that the actuary plays in selecting and applying them.

-A revision to Actuarial Standard of Practice (ASOP) No. 38, Using Models Outside the Actuary's Area of Expertise (Property and Casualty), currently being exposed to the membership by the Actuarial Standards Board, would apply to all practice areas, with specific guidance on the selection and use of both actuarial and non-actuarial models outside the individual actuary's area of expertise.
-The leadership of the actuarial profession determined that it would also be helpful to develop a discussion paper offering non-binding guidance on the nature of actuarial models and the various roles actuaries play in selecting and applying them.
-The American Academy of Actuaries' (Academy's) Council on Professionalism asked the Committee on Professional Responsibility (Committee) to prepare a discussion paper for broad dissemination to the membership.
+In 2006, a revision to Actuarial Standard of Practice (ASOP) No. 38, Using Models Outside the Actuary's Area of Expertise (Property and Casualty), was exposed by the Actuarial Standards Board.
+This exposure draft was intended to be applicable to all practice areas, with specific guidance on the selection and use of both actuarial and non-actuarial models outside the individual actuary's area of expertise.
+(After further discussion over several years, this work was used to develop a new ASOP No. 56, Modeling, applicable to all practice areas.
+A revised ASOP No. 38, Catastrophe Modeling (for All Practice Areas), took effect in 2021.)

+At the time of the initial exposure draft of the ASOP No. 38 revisions in 2006, the leadership of the actuarial profession determined that it would also be helpful to develop a discussion paper offering nonbinding guidance on the nature of actuarial models and the various roles actuaries play in selecting and applying them.
+The American Academy of Actuaries' Council on Professionalism asked the Committee on Professional Responsibility to prepare a discussion paper for broad dissemination.
 The purpose of the paper is not to impose mandatory requirements on actuaries, but to identify issues, enhance sensitivities, and assist actuaries and others toward a clearer understanding of the topics addressed in this discussion paper.